 throughout the world.

-James has been behind the lens for 30 years first specializing in freelance travel photojournalism for news-service and magazine assignments that continue to send him around the world to report on cultures ranging from the Aboriginals of Australia’s remote Cape York Peninsula to the quixotic rhythms of modern-day Istanbul.
-During this time he also worked at The Times-Picayune (formerly New Orleans' only daily newspaper) for 21 years as a staff writer, staff photographer and automotive columnist and editor.
+James has been behind the lens for 30 years first specializing in freelance travel photojournalism for news-service and magazine assignments that continue to send him around the world to report on cultures such as the rapidly changing face of Uzbekistan and the Aboriginals of Australia’s remote Cape York Peninsula.
+During this same time he also worked at The Times-Picayune (New Orleans' only daily newspaper) for 21 years as a staff writer, staff photographer and automotive columnist and editor.

-A longtime New Orleans resident, born and raised in Los Angeles, his award-winning fine-art photography has been showcased in numerous professionally juried international, national and local exhibits.
+Born and raised in Los Angeles and a longtime New Orleans resident, his award-winning fine-art photography has been showcased in numerous professionally juried international, national and local exhibits.
 His first solo international exhibit, which opened in 2015 in Tenerife, Spain featured photographs James has taken over the years of Southeast Louisiana's Isleños culture and people — descendants of the first Spanish settlers who began arriving in Louisiana from the Canary Islands in the mid-1700s.